gr36/search-partial/README.md

     }
 ```

-`.field` is the searchbox itself.
+`.field` is the search box itself.

 `#list_results` is the results box that only shows when search results are found.

 ## Credits
-The basis of this plugin cam from Mantons Search page plugin,
+The basis of this plugin came from Manton [search page plugin](https://github.com/microdotblog/plugin-search-page).